sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 > In **20221013** we update the power-on phenomenon:

-- The 3.5mm connector plays the music if connected with device.
+- The 3.5mm stereo connector plays the music if connected with device.
 - 5 inches screen displays picture.
 - The logs are printed to USB-UART port, run serial port application to see it if you need.